noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 Saying this, Makina wryly smiled...
 Eh?
 Does that mean Makina-san is a World Creator like Shiro-san, and the one who created the world I was in?

-…Arehh?
+...Arehh?
 What is this?
 I feel like I heard such a story a while ago, but I can’t clearly remember it.
 What is this murky feeling...

 [Ahh, I made it so that you won’t remember “the me over there”.
 That out of place feeling may have been what’s giving you that murky feeling.]